dotnet/csharpstandard/standard/attributes.md

 ### 21.2.3 Positional and named parameters

 Attribute classes can have ***positional parameters*** and ***named parameters***.
 Each public instance constructor for an attribute class defines a valid sequence of positional parameters for that attribute class.
 Each non-static public read-write field and property for an attribute class defines a named parameter for the attribute class.
-Both accessors of a property need to be public for the property to define a named parameter.
+For a property to define a named parameter, that property shall have both a public get accessor and a public set accessor.

 > *Example*: The example
 > ```csharp